kevinzhuang01/project_leaders_2025/_profiles/erikpalmer.md

   as these models can also be effective tools for aiding understanding.
 A successful project will produce data artifacts that help identify user trends or behaviors to guide decisions about user services.
+desired: We would like students who value listening skills, exhibit perseverance by working alone or reaching out for help from others.
+Students who regularly and proactively check-in for assistance and progress updates are also highly desired.
+Knowledge of coding, statistics, machine learning, and language processing are useful, but not required as mentees will be given time, resources and our guidance to learn.
+  The project mentors would like to use Python as the primary language, so familiarity with Python is ideal.
+We believe there is a lot of room to move in different directions with this project depending on your own interests.
+email: epalmer@lbl.gov
 ---

 ## Additional Information